-Yes, I know, burgers aren't exactly what you think of when you think of 'haute cuisine', but the great thing about New York is that you can literally eat everything.
+Yes, I know, burgers aren't exactly what you think of when you think of 'haute cuisine', but the great thing about New York is that you can literally eat it all.
 From the cheapest fast street food to the best pasta, fish, sushi and pizza you can imagine.

 Of course, your trip won't be complete without hot dogs, the legendary hamburgers and cheesecakes.
-You'll want to have a picnic in one of the parks, save money at the fast-food chains and sit down for dinner at one of the cosy, candlelit restaurants in the West Village or SoHo.
+You'll want to have a picnic in one of its parks, save money at its fast-food chains and sit down to dinner at one of its cosy, candlelit restaurants in the West Village or SoHo.
 I'll tell you all about it here: 10 places to eat in New York City.

 Visit Chelsea Market

-If you plan to walk along the High Line, eating at Chelsea Market before or after your walk is a great option.
-In this gastronomic market you'll find shops where you can buy good quality food, but also several stalls where you can stop for a bite to eat.
+If you're planning a stroll along the High Line, eating at Chelsea Market before or after your walk is a great option.
+In this gastronomic market you will find shops where you can buy good quality food, but also several stalls where you can stop for a bite to eat.
 If you're looking for desserts, breakfasts or snacks, you're also in luck: there are bakeries, cupcake shops, patisseries...

-If you feel like exploring the area around New York but are still not sure which is your preferred destination, I've written a guide to the best places to visit in New York.
+If you feel like exploring the area around New York but are still not sure which is your favourite destination, I've written a guide to the best places to visit in New York here: .
 5 Day Trips from New York where I've compiled the best places to discover and how to join a guided tour so you don't have to worry about the logistics of getting there by public transport or hiring a car.
 Get travelling!

-32. Enjoy the views from the Roosevelt Island Cable Car
+33. Enjoy the view from the Roosevelt Island cable car

-You may not even have heard of this little island to the east of Manhattan, but if you have time and feel like discovering something different, it's a great place to spend an afternoon.
-To get there, it's best to take the cable car (it leaves from Second Avenue and 60th) and enjoy the views along the way.
+You may not even have heard of this little island just east of Manhattan, but if you've got the time and feel like discovering something different, it's a great place to spend an afternoon.
+To get there, the best way is to take the cable car (it leaves from Second Avenue and 60th) and enjoy the views along the way.